GAumala/Sudoku/README.md

 the only valid movements are n positions clockwise, or n positions counter clockwise where n is the face value of the current position.

-The clock puzzle is esentially a salesman problem where every node has 2 and only 2 links away from it.
+The clock puzzle is essentially a Hamiltonian path problem where every node has at most 2 links away from it.
 This feature reduces the complexity of the problem significantly.

-The proposed solution consists in modeling the problem with binary search tree and search with a depth first algorithm.
+The proposed solution consists in modeling the problem with binary search tree and searching with a depth first algorithm.
 This approach is complete, it will find every solution to any given puzzle, but it will be slow, because it is a blind search without heuristics. this algorithm is estimated to be O(2^n).